 The key message of this Proof of Concept guide for startup founders and entrepreneurs is:

 It’s vital to do this before any significant resources are invested into prototyping and app development.
-This article will explain to you:

 Proof of Concept (PoC) is a process of finding out whether or not a product idea is feasible and viable in the real world.
 Is the idea practical?
 Does it bring unique value to the target group?
 Will users actually want to adopt the product or service?
 At what cost?

 Proof of Concept is one of the key elements of the Lean Startup approach – the methodology every startup development project should adhere to in order to successfully launch a great new product.

 As we’ve already discussed, Proof of Concept serves to validate functional and technical assumptions.
 It should be the first step in your app development process.
 If the product concept proves to be feasible and viable, you may proceed with designing a prototype.

 Compared to a Proof of concept, a prototype takes on a more concrete shape.
 Prototyping results in the creation of a simplified version of your product used mainly for user testing.
 You should use it to identify the best UI&UX design approach based on real user feedback.